Gotsmy/finger_sweat/README.md

 The table `run_information.csv` gives an overview of the runs simulated for the data shown in the manuscript and their settings and names.
 The raw data of the runs is given in `/sensitivity_analysis/runs_manuscript/`.

 ## License
-The code heavily relies on the `scipy`[1] and `robust_loss_pytorch`[2] packages.
+The code heavily relies on the `scipy`[2] and `robust_loss_pytorch`[3] packages.

+## References

+[1] Brunmair, J., Niederstaetter, L., Neuditschko, B., Bileck, A., Slany, A., Janker, L., ... & Gerner, C. (2020).
+Finger Sweat Analysis Enables Short Interval Metabolic Biomonitoring in Humans. bioRxiv.

-[1] Virtanen, P., Gommers, R., Oliphant, T. E., Haberland, M., Reddy, T., Cournapeau, D., ... & van Mulbregt, P. (2020).
+[2] Virtanen, P., Gommers, R., Oliphant, T. E., Haberland, M., Reddy, T., Cournapeau, D., ... & van Mulbregt, P. (2020).
 SciPy 1.0: fundamental algorithms for scientific computing in Python.
 Nature methods, 17(3), 261-272.

-[2] Barron, J. T. (2019).
+[3] Barron, J. T. (2019).
 A general and adaptive robust loss function.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 4331-4339).

 TODO